Workflow Elements: General Information

 • List of combo box values: If the element is a combo box, the combo box values that can be selected in the box.

 In the navigation pane of the Customization Project Editor, you open the Fields page by clicking Fields under the screen ID of the form for which you are modifying the field’s settings.
-The page contains the following parts:
+The following screenshot shows the CR301000 (Leads) Fields page with the added CampaignID, EMail, and Phone3Type fields.

 Figure 1.
 The CR301000 (Leads) Fields page